NSA Links WannaCry To North Korea

 Someone's pushing an agenda here...

-This dynamic will soon change (Score:1)
+This dynamic will soon change (Score:2, Funny)

 Dennis Rodman just gave the North Koreans a copy of The Art Of The Deal.

 You know who else is linked to WannaCry?
-(Score:2)
+(Score:4, Insightful)

 They are, the NSA, they gave away the vulnerability.
 They didn't warn M$ when they found the vulnerability.
 They didn't warn M$ as soon as their weapon was stolen.